- Advocacy Content

 Our Rating System Explained

-The goal of the 403bwise district plan rating project is to shine a spotlight on K-12 403(b) and 457(b) vendor lists.
+The goal of the 403bwise district plan rating project is to shine a spotlight on K-12 403(b).
 We want to bring attention to school districts like Montgomery County Public Schools in Maryland who do it right, and school districts that are in need of plan improvement.

-Our ultimate objective is for every K-12 employee to have access to both unbiased information (read: no sales agents trawling teacher lounges and email in boxes), and to have at least one quality, low-cost investment choice.
+Our initial objective is for every K-12 employee to have access to both unbiased information (read: no sales agents trawling teacher lounges and email in boxes), and to have at least one quality, low-cost investment choice.
+Our ultimate goal is that every district has a bidded single, low-cost 403(b) vendor, and a bidded single, low-cost 457(b) vendor.
+Why should the K-12 market be different than the 401(k) market?

 The Process